libtcspc C++ API

 Trait variable to check whether a processor handles a list of event types and flush.

-Determines whether the processor Proc handles all of the event types in the tcspc::type_list specialization EventList as well as flush().
+Determines whether the processor Proc is move-constructible and handles all of the event types in the tcspc::type_list specialization EventList as well as flush().
 Equivalent to tcspc::processor<Proc, Events...> where Events... is the parameter pack of EventList.

 If the event handler(s) and/or flush() exist but any of them has a return type other than void, compilation fails.